Original article

 Impact of a structured institutional lead management programme at a high volume centre for transvenous lead extractions in Switzerland

-OBJECTIVE: To investigate the impact of a structured institutional lead management programme on TLE outcomes.
+The impact of a structured institutional lead management programme on TLE outcomes is investigated.

 Introduction